BLOG: Leadership InsightsGet Email Updates

 But, expectations are bigger, deadlines are faster, and the stakes have never been higher in our professional and personal lives.
 Our ability to negotiate on our own behalf has never been more important.
 So, what can we do to scale this challenge?

 We must adapt to our surroundings and access new best practices to close the deal virtually.
-I will be sharing many insights on how to negotiate on our own behalf and successfully build mutually beneficial relationships this November 9–12 at the Virtual Women in Leadership Institute™.
+I will be sharing many insights on how to negotiate on our own behalf and successfully build mutually beneficial relationships this November 2–5, 2021, at the Women in Leadership Institute™.

 Here are some quick tips to get you started—then join me this fall for a deep dive!